The Nest

 560 Thieriot Avenue, Bronx, NY 10473

 The school also won an award for its environmental programs from the National Wildlife Federation.
 P.S.
-69 has a well-equipped science facility and has an “Outside World” where children can grow herbs and flowers, study soil and seeds, and conduct experiments.
-Journey Prep also has enrichment classes such as journalism, computer programming, debate, or inventions.
+69 has a well-equipped science facility and an “Outside World” where children can grow herbs and flowers, study soil and seeds, and conduct experiments.
+Journey Prep also has enrichment classes such as journalism, computer programming, debate, and inventions.

 10. P.S.
 5 Huguenot: the Staten Island top public elementary schools in NYC